-At the moment, Echo is a fantastic kitchen timer that's also a proficient music player and a way receiving, in audio form, real-time info - news, weather, sport, shopping, traffic - that you would normally get via your mobile, laptop or TV.
+At the moment, Echo is a fantastic kitchen timer that's also a proficient music player and a way of receiving, in audio form, real-time info – news, weather, sport, shopping, traffic – that you would normally get via your mobile, laptop or TV.
 It isn't the best for audio quality and we're sad that many will buy it thinking that it is.
-But it's a relatively cheap device and you do get what you pay for; that isn't actually Amazon's fault.
+But it's a relatively cheap device and you do get what you pay for.